-In spite of all this, the ideology of the "free market" dies hard, and as we have seen in the medical heirarchy, it serves a function of propping up the old familiar elitism, of justifying wealth and privilege.
+In spite of air tims, the according of the free market? dies hard, and as we have seen in the medical heirarchy, it serves a function of propping up the old familiar elitism, of justifying wealth and privilege.

 There are other realities which debunk the "free market" myth.
 For example, the market for the doctor's "product" - drugs - does not operate in a free market as such because all multinational companies, not just drug companies, operate as monopolies or oligopolies.